Biosulin H is a medium-acting insulin preparation. It is a human insulin obtained using recombinant DNA technology.

 There are a number of medications that affect the need for insulin.

-The hypoglycemic effect of insulin is reduced by oral contraceptives, GCS, thyroid hormones, thiazide diuretics, heparin, tricyclic antidepressants, sympathomimetics, danazol, clonidine, calcium channel blockers, diazoxide, morphine, phenytoin, nicotine.
-Under the influence of reserpine and salicylates both weakening and enhancement of the drug action is possible.
+The hypoglycemic effect of insulin is reduced by oral contraceptives, corticosteroids, thyroid hormones, thiazide diuretics, heparin, tricyclic antidepressants, sympathomimetics, danazol, clonidine, calcium channel blockers, diazoxide, morphine, phenytoin, nicotine.
+Under the influence of reserpine and salicylates, it is possible to both weaken and enhance the effect of the drug.

 Overdose

-Symptoms: hypoglycemia may occur.
+Symptoms: hypoglycemia may develop.

 ---|---|